tqre/archlive/README.md

 Installed archiso package from arch repositories, as it is still used partly on scripts.

-### Making the first image:
+### Making the image:

-Run the script as root, and make sure everything is also owned by root, as airootfs requires this.
+Script has to be run as root.
+Make sure everything is also owned by root, as airootfs requires this.

 	$ su
 	# chown root:root -R ~/archlive/releng
 	# ~/archlive/releng/build.sh -v

+You get an .iso file into /releng/out -directory, which can be dd'd onto usb stick.
+As some (Windows) machines can't see dd-created bootsticks, I'm using VBox-Win10 and Rufus to be able to boot on classrooms machines.

 To reset the build completely, remove the work/ directory.
 On minor changes just removing the lock files /work/build.make_* works, and speeds up the process.

-The usb stick boots to ram, has root autologin, and a local saltstack ready to go.
+The usb stick loads Arch Linux into ram and has root autologin.

-I had to make a .gitignore file to my working directory, so large amounts of files created by the setup (/releng/{out,work}/) are not included needlessly.
+### Secure boot enabled?

-The preloader efi-files needed to boot with secure-boot on can be found from AUR: preloader-signed, see the following webpage for details:
+The original preloader efi-files needed to boot with secure-boot enabled are replaced with preloader-signed, see the following webpage for details:

 https://blog.hansenpartnership.com/linux-foundation-secure-boot-system-released/

 To reset the build, remove the lock files from /work directory: build.make_*

 On a test laptop, the stick boots now with secure boot enabled.
-Testing it soon on different hardware.
-Resorting atm to VBox-Win10 with rufus to burn iso-files created to /archlive/releng/out directory, as some (Windows) machines don't see the sticks created with dd at all.
+This results using efiboot directory upon boot.
+On classrooms desktops syslinux got into use.

 ### Stripping build & making local salt master-minion

-Boot testing on local master-minion relationship works, just have to accept the local minions key!
-Added the sed-line added to customize_airootfs.sh to remove python warning.
+Testing on local master-minion relationship works.
+Added the sed-line added to customize_airootfs.sh to correct python warning (fixed in salt-dev).

-### Initial test work

-The class machines now boot up, some syslinux stuff still needs checking, as on a laptop test machine, the splash screen shows up wrong.
-Have to recheck the efi partition directories in the script, as I made some changes to them (/BOOT instead of /boot).
-They seem to end up in wrong places...

 ### Kind of security alert